BiglandsStudio/BiglandsEngineStride/sources/launcher/README.md

-Stride Launcher
+BiglandsEngine Launcher
 ==============

-Source for Stride launcher and installer.
+Source for BiglandsEngine launcher and installer.

 # Build instructions

-Please check out sources in `<StrideDir>\sources\launcher`.
+Please check out sources in `<BiglandsEngineDir>\sources\launcher`.
-You can then use `msbuild Stride.build /t:Build;PackageInstaller`.
+You can then use `msbuild BiglandsEngine.build /t:Build;PackageInstaller`.